wtistang/LibertyGettingStarted-Lab/README_ori.md

     <kbd>![image114](./images/media/image114.png)</kbd>

-4. Use **ls** command to see that the kernel image is less than 17 MB in size.
+4. Use **ls** to see that the kernel image is less than 17 MB in size.
 The overall disk footprint will be larger depending on the required Liberty features.

-        ls -lrt ~/Student/ops/software/
     <kbd>![image115](./images/media/image115.png)</kbd>

 5. Create a directory for the integration environment.
 This will be used for the Liberty installation.